wongsingfo/cse234-w25-PA/pa3/README.md

 # CSE 234 Programming Assignment 3

 Hi everyone, welcome to PA 3 of CSE234 WINTER 2025!
 We very much recommend you to start early on this assignment.
-The assignment is due Tuesday, March 20th, 2025 at 11:59 pm.
+The assignment is due Thursday, March 20th, 2025 at 11:59 pm PST.

 Remember, you have 5 late days in total for all PAs.